bartlomiejcerek/messenger_analyser/README.md

 | 25         | 2 179      |72.17% |

 #### Accuracy in group conversation
-Same parameters were used as in perevious example just on group conversation of 5 people.
+Same parameters were used on 5 person group conversation.

 | Min. words | No. train | Acc   |
 | ------     | ------    | ----- |